infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 recourse variables).
 Point variables are infinite variables at a particular infinite parameter value (point).
 Finally, hold variables are decisions that are made irrespective of the infinite domain (e.g., first stage variables and design variables).
-Or in other words they hold a particular value over the infinite domain or some sub-domain of it.
+Or in other words, they hold a particular value over the infinite domain or some sub-domain of it.

 ## Basic Usage